vistec-AI/thai2transformers/docs/3b_sefr-cut_pretokenize.md

 1) Install required library

-    The following command will read text files line by line from `input_folder` and output it to `output_folder` where `chunk_size` (number of lines to be read for each process) is number of process multiply by 200.

     As `sefr_cut` relies on `deepcut`, an ML-based word tokenization model, it requires to install Tensorflow.
 Tensorflow can be installed via the following commands:

     ```bash